Where should you travel in 2025?

 Múlagljúfur Canyon Hike

 Sometimes compared to the better-known Fjaðrárgljúfur Canyon that you hiked yesterday, Múlagljúfur is equally as stunning and lush, but with less visitors.
-As a relatively hidden gem in southern Iceland, this 3.6 mile round trip trek is one of Iceland’s best day hikes.
+As a relatively hidden gem in southern Iceland, this 3.6 mile round trip trek is one of Iceland’s best day hikes

-Park here and climb the small hill to your right to find the start of the trail.
+How to get there: From the parking area, climb the small hill to your right to find the start of the trail.
 The hike includes about 1,200 ft of elevation gain and takes about 2 hours to complete.
 During your hike you’ll see trail markers in different colors, all leading to Hangandifoss waterfall at the end of Múlagljúfur Canyon.

 Tip: Bring a drone if you have one.
 This place looks even better from the sky!